nodejs/node-addon-examples/website/docs/about/what.md

 ## Node Modules

 Node encourages modular software development by supporting [Modules](https://nodejs.org/api/modules.html#modules_modules).
-Modules are essentially a colection of files and directories that conform to specific requirements.
+Modules are essentially a collection of files and directories that conform to specific requirements.
 Some background information about creating Node modules can be found [here](https://docs.npmjs.com/creating-node-js-modules).

 One of the real benefits of adopting Node is the comprehensive ecosystem of Node modules available to developers.
 The largest collection of Node modules is available from [npm](https://www.npmjs.com).
 The `npm` command line tool is installed along with Node.

 ## Node Native Modules

-Besides modules written in JavaScript, Node also provides technology to enable the deveopment of Node modules written primarily in C and C++.
+Besides modules written in JavaScript, Node also provides technology to enable the development of Node modules written primarily in C and C++.
 This permits existing C and C++ libraries to be compiled into Node *native* modules that are virtually indistinguishable from those written entirely in JavaScript.

 N-API is the technology that enables the development of Node native modules.